Somadevv/Rcalculator/README.md

 ## The Strategy Plane

-The world of NFTs (Non fungible tokens) are increasingly becoming more and more popular by the day, they're the hottest topic in the crypto world right now!
+The world of Non fungible tokens or NFTs is becoming increasingly popular by the day, inface they're the hottest topic in the crypto world right now!
 As a follower of the [RPLANET](https://rplanet.io) project, I found it very tedious to have to manually calculate my earnings, that's where **Rcalculator** comes in.

-**Rcalculator** was created for [RPLANET](https://rplanet.io) users.
-The aim is to provide users with an easy to use tool that will calculate and display how much their **AEHTER** per hour is earning them and convert it into other currencies such as **WAX** & **USDT**.
+**Rcalculator** was created for the NFT game [RPLANET](https://rplanet.io) with the aim of delivering a simplified tool that will calculate and display how much **AEHTER** per hour users are mining and convert it into other currencies such as **WAX** & **USDT**. **Rcalculator** has been created to also provide a list of all the elements but with an added feature, this being the **elemental tool** automatically calculated the price of each individual element and converts the price in **AETHER** to **WAX** & **USDT** so users can easily see how much the converted price costs.

 ## Site goals
-* Give users an easy to use calculation tool for their **AETHER** mining power
+* Give users an easy-to-use calculation tool for their **AETHER** mining power
 * Help users keep track of their crypto earnings
 * Help users easily see the price of elements in other currency formats